 During Ofsted inspections of early years settings, schools, colleges and other further education and skills providers, Inspectors must evaluate the safeguarding arrangement and the extent to which these are having a positive impact on the safety and welfare of children and learners.
 Ofsted have produced guidance that sets out the main points that will be considered and this should be read alongside the education inspection framework.

 Education settings have a duty under section 175 and 157 of the Education Act 2002 to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children

 The Portsmouth Safeguarding Children Partnership has a duty to ensure that agencies and services in Portsmouth are working effectively to safeguard and promote the welfare of all children in Portsmouth.
-One way in which the PSCP does this is through the Compact Audit.
-So once every two years to all education settings in Portsmouth will be required to submit their completed Compact Audit to the Partnership.
+One way in which the PSCP does this is through the compact audit.
+So once every two years all education settings in Portsmouth will be required to submit their completed compact audit to the Partnership.

 A summary of the learning from these returns is produced, to highlight some of the areas that settings considered to require improvement with the aim of hoping you all can benefit from this feedback.